 Brute force attacks often target popular platforms where many users store data.
-This means email domains, online tax services, or food apps could be likely targets.
-Here are just a few real-world examples of brute force attacks in action:
+Email domains, online tax services, or food delivery apps could likely be targets.
+Here are just a few real-world brute force attack examples:

-- 2009 Yahoo attacks: A 2-year-old security flaw allowed attackers a special opportunity to target Yahoo Mail accounts with password-cracking attacks.
+- 2009 Yahoo attacks: A two-year-old security flaw allowed attackers a unique opportunity to target Yahoo Mail accounts with password-cracking attacks.

 - 2013 WordPress attacks: As many as 60 million attempts were made in just one hour during waves of brute force attacks targeting WordPress platforms.
-Luckily, very few sites were breached.
+Luckily, hackers breached very few sites.

 - 2015 Dunkin’ Donuts attacks: Seeking to exploit reward program perks, hackers gained access to almost 20,000 Dunkin’ mobile app accounts.

 - 2015 Alibaba’s Taobao attacks: Hackers used a list of 99 million stolen login credentials with a success rate of 1 in 5, showing how often accounts reuse poor passwords.
-Nearly 21 million accounts were breached.
+Hackers breached nearly 21 million accounts.